kaleem-peeroo/AutoPerf/README.md

 ESS stands for Experiment Status Spreadsheet and is a csv file containing details about the run of each test.
 More details [here](#experiment-status-spreadsheet-ess)

+Experiment traffic light is a green-red light system that determines if tests should run or not.
+If multiple consecutive tests have failed then the machine is probably unresponsive and needs human intervention.
+In this case the traffic light turns red.
+This means all future tests will not be run until the light turns green.

+Green:  Run test.
+Red:    Go to next test.

 # User Story

 These are the general steps that take place when using AP: